World religions: Criticism

 The utility of the World Religions paradigm has experienced a sustained and rigorous critique from many scholars of religion.
 The scholar of religion Graham Harvey for instance noted that many scholars "object strongly" to the paradigm.
 In 1978, the scholar of religion Jonathan Z. Smith called it a "dubious category".

 One of the major criticisms of the framework is that it is based on a model of "religion" that relies on the Protestant branch of Nicene Christianity as its base example.
 A second criticism is that it is rooted in the discourses of modernity, including the power relations present in modern society.
 Smith observed that it was constructed by Western scholars from a Western perspective.
 He noted that the only religions that get included in it are those which have "achieved sufficient power and numbers to enter our [i.e. Western] history, either to form it, interact with it, or to thwart it" and represent "important geo-political entities with which we must deal."

 The framework also includes privileging the literate elites active in particular religious movements by presenting their interpretations of particular traditions as being authoritative, eclipsing alternative interpretations presented by non-literate, marginalised, and localized practitioners.
 For instance, as noted by the scholar of religion Suzanne Owen, "Hinduism as a World Religion does not include Hinduism as a village religion".

 A third criticism of the World Religions paradigm is that it encourages an uncritical and sui generis model of "religion".
-It presents each of the "world religions" in an abstracted and essentialised form, failing to take account of hybridization.
+It presents each of the "world religions" in an abstracted and essentialized form, failing to take account of hybridization.
 For instance, in teaching about Christianity it does not refer to reincarnation, because this is not typically regarded as a Christian doctrine, and yet there are Christians who profess a belief in reincarnation.

 A fourth criticism is that in choosing to focus attention on the "major religions", it makes a value judgement as to what constitutes "major" and what does not.